VocabHunter/vocabhunter.github.io/about.md

 # Technical Articles

-* [VocabHunter – A tool for learners of foreign languages][KingTechBlog1] (King Tech Blog) - An introduction to some of the technologies being used in VocabHunter.
+* [Read (Almost) Any Document in Java] - VocabHunter uses Apache Tika to read documents in a wide variety of formats ranging from Microsoft Word through to PDF.
+This article explains how it is done.
-* [How JavaFX was used to build a desktop application][KingTechBlog2] (King Tech Blog) - A detailed look at several important features of JavaFX using VocabHunter as an example.
+* [How JavaFX was used to build a desktop application] (King Tech Blog) - A detailed look at several important features of JavaFX using VocabHunter as an example.
+* [Migrating to JUnit 5] - How the VocabHunter project was updated to use JUnit 5 for testing.
+This article explains the changes that were made, the problems that were encountered and how they were solved.
+* [Dependency Injection in JavaFX] - How to Gluon Ignite and Google Guice are used for the  Dependency Injection in VocabHunter.
-* [User Interface Testing with TestFX][TestFXBlog] - A guide to automating user interface tests using TestFX.
+* [User Interface Testing with TestFX] - A guide to automating user interface tests using TestFX.
+VocabHunter includes a complete automated GUI test suite and here you can learn how it works.
-* [Dependency Injection in JavaFX][DependencyInjection] - How to implement Dependency Injection in a JavaFX application.
-* [Building a JavaFX Search Bar] - How the user interface for the search bar works with details of the use of ControlsFX and FontAwesomeFX in giving the bar a distinctive style.
+* [Building a JavaFX Search Bar] - How the user interface for the VocabHunter search bar works with details of the use of ControlsFX and FontAwesomeFX in giving the bar a distinctive style.
+* [VocabHunter – A tool for learners of foreign languages] (King Tech Blog) - An introduction to some of the technologies being used in VocabHunter.

 # Acknowledgements and Thanks